SebastianHeslinRees/population_projections/model_code/model_scripts/small_area/README.md

 ###Small Area core
-Populations consistent with housing delivery are calculated and components are derived either throughthe application of rates to a staring population (births and deaths) or by differencing (migration).
+Populations consistent with housing delivery are calculated and components are derived either through the application of rates to a staring population (births and deaths) or by differencing (migration).

-Aggreated small area populations are compared to borough-level population and scaling factors derviced which ar then used to scale the small area populations.
-This ensures consistency with the outouts from the housing-led model and lends the small area model some of the greater robustness that the the housing-led model contains.
+Aggregated small area populations are compared to borough-level population and scaling factors derviced which are then used to scale the small area populations.
+This ensures consistency with the outputs from the housing-led model and lends the small area model some of the greater robustness that the the housing-led model contains.

 ###Small Area arranging and outputting
-The function `arrange_small_area_core_outputs` processes the raw model outputs from `small_are_core` into the format expected by `output_small_area_projections`.
+The function `arrange_small_area_core_outputs` processes the raw model outputs from `small_area_core` into the format expected by `output_small_area_projections`.
 The latter then writes csv and rds output files.